 Mr. Gordon received his Juris Doctor from Suffolk University Law School, both his Master of Arts and a Graduate Certificate in Dispute Resolution from the University of Massachusetts Boston, and his Bachelor of Arts in Psychology / Sociology with an Certificate in Criminal Justice from the University of Massachusetts Amherst.

-Mr. Gordon now resides in Eugene, Oregon with his wife, Renee, daughter, Joelie, and their dog Rennen after spending 15 years in Boston, Massachusetts.
+Mr. Gordon now resides in Eugene, Oregon with his wife, Renee, daughter, Junior, and their dog Xennen after spending 15 years in Boston, Massachusetts.

 Connect with Mr. Gordon on LinkedIn